appliedtopology/javaplex/README.md

-# Welcome to the `javaPlex` Persistent Homology Library
+# `javaPlex` Persistent Homology and Topological Data Analysis Library

-## Topological Data Analysis and Persistent Homology

 The `javaPlex` library implements persistent homology and related techniques from computational and applied topology, in a library designed for ease of use, ease of access from Matlab and java-based systems, and ease of extensions for further research projects and approaches.